Making Postman 60% faster

 Plot twist: the Electron main process

 Postman is built on Electron, which has two processes: the main process (Node.js, system access) and the renderer process (where React runs).
-They compete for the same CPU, but the main process gets priority.
+They compete for the same CPU.
+You don't see your main process on chrome's performance profile - it is a hidden monster.

 Buried somewhere in the codebase was a single dependency: the renderer was waiting on the main process to finish something before it could proceed.
 From the performance profile it looked like the CPU was busy.
 It wasn't — it was just waiting.